davlia-projects/facecord/README.md

 To run it, just run `make`.

 ## Currently in development
- - A giant refactor that allows the bot to be invited to multiple guilds
- - Admin channel that allows you to authenticate yourself
+ - More commands for the admin channel